korcsmarosgroup/ViralLink/README.md

 > * Do not edit the parameter names in the *parameters.yml* file.
 > * File paths can be relative and slashes are not required at the beginning and end of the paths.
 > * The whole workflow wrapper will run all scripts in step 1 -> step 6 inclusive.
 The only script not run is step 7, as it requires interpretation of the results for the purpose of selecting functions of interest to visualise.
+> The below changes must be made before starting the docker container

 If the user would like to run the scripts separately from the whole workflow wrapper, each script should be run from the command line, specifying the required input parameters.
 The parameters for each script can be found in the *deploy/pipeline/scripts/parameters_all.tsv* file and in the script *readme.md* files.